- Approximate leaf spread: 45cm (18 inches)

 Not recommended for ponds in Ireland, where it is not native.

 Planting Tips: If your plant arrives with runners, pot the main plant in the soil but leave the runners floating freely in the water.
-We recommend starting your Nymphoides peltata off in a pot of 1 litre capacity.
-Read more on how to pot and care for your plant.
+Read more here on how to pot and care for your plant.